erivera3/configure-ad/README.md

 - Microsoft Azure (Virtual Machines)
 - Active Directory Domain Services (AD DS)
 - Remote Desktop Protocol (RDP)
-- PowerShell (ISE)
+- PowerShell
-- Group Policy Management
+- Group Policy
 - DNS

 ---

 ## 💻 Environment

-- Windows Server 2022 (Domain Controller: DC-1)
+- Windows Server 2022 (DC-1)
-- Windows 10 (Client Machine: Client-1)
+- Windows 10 (Client-1)
 - Domain: `mydomain.com`
-- Azure Virtual Network (VNet)
+- Azure Virtual Network

 ---

 ## ⚙️ Implementation

 ### 1. Infrastructure Setup
-- Created Resource Group, Virtual Network, and two VMs
+- Created a Virtual Network and two VMs (DC-1 and Client-1)
-- Configured Domain Controller with a **static private IP**
+- Set the Domain Controller to use a **static private IP**

 ![VM Setup](images/vm-setup.png)

 ---

 ### 2. DNS & Connectivity
-- Configured Client-1 to use DC-1 as its DNS server
+- Set Client-1’s DNS to point to the Domain Controller
+- Verified connectivity using:
+  - `ping`
-- Verified connectivity using `ping` and `ipconfig /all`
+  - `ipconfig /all`

 ![DNS Config](images/dns-config.png)

 ---

-### 3. Active Directory Deployment
+### 3. Active Directory Setup
-- Installed AD DS and promoted DC-1 to a Domain Controller
+- Installed AD DS on DC-1
+- Promoted it to a Domain Controller
 - Created domain: `mydomain.com`

 ![AD Install](images/ad-install.png)

 ---

-### 4. Directory Structure & Administration
+### 4. User & OU Setup
 - Created Organizational Units:
   - `_ADMINS`
   - `_EMPLOYEES`
   - `_CLIENTS`
-- Created dedicated admin account (`jane_admin`)
+- Created admin account: `jane_admin`

 ![OU Setup](images/ou-setup.png)

 ---

-### 5. Domain Integration
+### 5. Domain Join
 - Joined Client-1 to the domain
-- Verified presence in Active Directory
+- Verified it appeared in Active Directory
-- Organized system within `_CLIENTS` OU
+- Moved it into `_CLIENTS` OU

 ![Domain Join](images/domain-join.png)

 ---

-### 6. Scalable User Management
+### 6. User Creation
-- Used PowerShell to create ~10,000 users
+- Used PowerShell to create multiple user accounts
-- Verified proper placement within `_EMPLOYEES` OU
+- Verified they appeared in Active Directory

 ![Users](images/users.png)

 ---

-### 7. Security Policy Implementation
+### 7. Account Lockout Policy
-- Configured account lockout policy using Group Policy
+- Configured lockout policy using Group Policy
-- Forced policy update (`gpupdate /force`)
+- Forced update with `gpupdate /force`
-- Validated enforcement through failed login attempts
+- Triggered lockouts with failed login attempts

 ---

-### 8. Account Management & Logging
+### 8. Account Management & Logs
 - Unlocked accounts and reset passwords
 - Disabled and re-enabled users
-- Reviewed authentication logs in Event Viewer
+- Checked logs using Event Viewer

 ![Logs](images/logs.png)

 ---

-## 🔍 Troubleshooting & Problem-Solving
+## 🔍 Troubleshooting

-### DNS Dependency
+### DNS Issue
-- Issue: Domain join failure
+- Problem: Client could not join the domain
-- Cause: Client using Azure default DNS
+- Cause: Client was using Azure default DNS
-- Resolution: Redirected DNS to Domain Controller
+- Fix: Changed DNS to Domain Controller IP

 ---

-### Network Configuration (Subnet Awareness)
+### Network Issue (Subnet Understanding)
-- Issue: Systems unable to communicate
+- Problem: Machines could not communicate
-- Cause: Misaligned network configuration
+- Cause: Network configuration mismatch
-- Resolution:
+- Fix:
-  - Verified both VMs were in the same VNet/subnet
+  - Verified both VMs were in the same network
-  - Corrected addressing
-  - Validated connectivity
+  - Confirmed connectivity using ping

 ---

-### Log Interpretation Challenge
+### Log Analysis Challenge
-- Issue: Difficulty identifying relevant events in logs
-- Observation:
+- Initially expected logs to clearly show issues
-  - Logs contain detailed but non-obvious information
+- Found that logs contain a lot of information and require filtering
-  - Requires filtering and contextual understanding
-- Insight:
-  - Monitoring is not passive—it requires active interpretation
+- Learned that identifying useful events takes practice

 ---

-## 🧠 Design Thinking
+## 🧠 Design Decisions

-This lab reinforced intentional design choices:

-- Static IP assignment ensures DNS stability
+- Used a static IP for the Domain Controller to avoid DNS issues
-- Organizational Units provide scalable structure
-- Separate admin accounts support least privilege principles
+- Created separate admin account instead of using default administrator
+- Organized users and computers into OUs for better structure
-- PowerShell enables efficient, large-scale operations
+- Used PowerShell for faster user creation

-These decisions reflect how systems are designed for maintainability and scalability in real environments.

 ---

-## 🛡️ Security Perspective
+## 🛡️ Security Awareness

-- Simulated account lockouts through repeated failed logins
+- Triggered account lockouts through failed login attempts
-- Observed how authentication attempts are logged
+- Observed how login attempts are recorded in logs
-- Identified how high log volume can obscure meaningful signals

-This highlights the importance of:
-- Monitoring tools (SIEM)
-- Alerting systems
-- Structured log analysis
+- Noted that without careful review, important events can be missed

 ---

-## 🌍 Real-World Transfer
+## 🌍 Real-World Relevance

-This experience extends beyond the lab environment:

-- Cloud infrastructure can replicate traditional enterprise systems
+- Active Directory is commonly used in enterprise environments
-- Identity management is central to system security
+- DNS configuration is critical for system communication
-- Automation and policy enforcement are essential at scale
-- Monitoring and visibility are critical for operational security
+- Group Policy is used to manage users and security settings
+- Logs are important but require proper tools and attention

 ---

 ## 📌 Lessons Learned

-- Active Directory is tightly coupled with DNS configuration
+- DNS is critical for Active Directory to function
-- Network design (subnets, addressing) directly impacts system functionality
+- Network configuration directly affects connectivity
-- Logs require interpretation, not just observation
+- Logs are not always easy to interpret
-- Troubleshooting is iterative and requires system-level thinking
+- Troubleshooting takes time and testing
-- Effective IT work combines technical skill with analytical reasoning
+- Small configuration mistakes can break entire systems

 ---

-## 💭 Reflection (Metacognitive Insight)
+## 💭 Personal Reflection

-This lab shifted my understanding from simply executing steps to analyzing how systems behave.

-Initially, I expected issues to be clearly visible and easy to diagnose.
-Instead, I found that many problems required deliberate investigation and a deeper understanding of system dependencies.
+Before this lab, I assumed most system issues would be obvious and easy to identify.
+In practice, I found that problems like DNS misconfiguration and networking issues required step-by-step troubleshooting.

-A key realization was that systems do not inherently highlight problems—meaningful signals must be identified within large volumes of data.
-This reinforced the importance of developing both technical skills and analytical thinking.

-Moving forward, I will approach system configuration and troubleshooting with a stronger focus on:
-- Anticipating dependencies
-- Verifying assumptions
-- Interpreting system feedback critically

-This shift from procedural execution to reflective problem-solving is essential for real-world IT work.
+I also learned that logs do contain useful information, but they are not simple to read without knowing what to look for.

+This lab helped me shift from just following steps to actually thinking through how systems work and how to diagnose issues when something breaks.